priyatam/mala/README.md

 ## Editor support

+### Lighttable

 [Lighttable](http://www.lighttable.com) is the best editor for beginner Clojure/Clojusrescript developers.
 I recommend the following plugins:

 - Bracketglow
 - Emmet
 - Gitlight
-- Paredit and rainbow
+- Paredit

-Don't forget to enable **live coding** by evaluating Clojurescript code by _connecting_ "External Browser", and incliding the websocket javascript src show by Lighttable.
+Enable **live coding** by evaluating Clojurescript code by _connecting_ "External Browser", and including the websocket js src shown by Lighttable.

+## Emacs/Cider

+Emacs is recommended for those looking beyond Lighttable.
+If you're new to Emacs, checkout [Cider-light](https://github.com/priyatam/cider-light), my guide and Cider config to migrate from Lighttable.

 ## Thanks

-A big thanks to @weavejester for creating beautiful Clojure libraries like Hiccup, Ring and Compojure; @swannodette for pushing the limits of Clojurescript and Om.
+A big thanks to @weavejester for creating beautiful libraries like Hiccup, Ring and Compojure; @swannodette for pushing the limits of Clojurescript and Om.

-Thanks to [Anna](https://github.com/annapawlicka/om-data-vis), whose modified Om example is used in this repo.
+Some examples are taken from [Om Cookbook](https://github.com/annapawlicka/om-cookbookhttps://github.com/omcljs/om-cookbook).

 ## Status & Roadmap